Suryac72/react-journey/README.md

 ## Start the app

-To start the development server run `nx serve calculator`.
+To start the development server run :
+- `nx serve calculator`
+- `nx serve todo-list`

 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code